FirstHR

 Ideally from different teamWeekly meetings for first 90 days

-I have written a complete guide on setting up a buddy program if you want to go deeper.
+There is a complete guide on setting up a buddy program if you want to go deeper.

 Making Cultural Onboarding Work for Remote and Hybrid Teams